Simple polyhedra homeomorphic to Reeb spaces of stable fold maps: Proofs of Main Theorems.

-We take (the image of) a smooth curve $t_{p_0,j}$ connecting $p_0$ and a point in the interior of $D_{1,j}$ which is a smooth embedding so that for distinct $j=j_1,j_2$ the intersection of the images are the one-point set $\{p_0\}$.
-By a suitable PL homotopy from $c_0$, we can have a map $c_1$ born from an SSN fold map satisfying the following four properties.
-We also note that this is locally regarded as {\it P-isotopies} in \cite{kitazawa5}.
-This exposition is also presented in the proof of Main Theorem 2 of \cite{kitazawa5}.
+We can take (the image of) a smooth curve $t_{p_0,j}$ connecting $p_0$ and a point in the interior of $D_{1,j}$ which is a smooth embedding in such a way that for distinct $j=j_1,j_2$ the intersection of the images are the one-point set $\{p_0\}$ and we do so.
+By a suitable piesewise homotopy from $c_0$, we can have a map $c_1$ born from an SSN fold map.
+Furtheremore, we may assume that the following properties are enjoyed.
+An exposition of this type is also presented in the proof of Main Theorem 2 of \cite{kitazawa5}.